markcsaving/drop_arena/README.md

 It is not recommended to have multiple `DropArena<T>`s with the same lifetime.
 In particular, if arena 1 keeps allocating `DropBox<T>`s which arena 2 keeps consuming, you won't get any benefit out of reclaiming the memory.
 However, it is perfectly safe to do this.

+# Complexity

+Calling `DropArena::box_to_inner()` or `DropBox::into_inner()` is O(1) with very small constants (except if `size_of::<T>()` is large - then copying the `T` dominates).
+The corresponding `drop` functions are also O(1) + the time the call to `T::drop` takes with small constants.

+Allocating is also very fast.
+There are three possible paths for an allocation.
+First, the arena has a free space where something was previously allocated.
+In this case, allocation is O(1) with small constants.
+Second, the preallocated capacity of the Arena is large enough to fit one more element.
+In this case, allocation is O(1) with small constants.
+Third, the arena has genuinely run out of space (this is the most uncommon case, even when we are only doing allocations and no drops).
+In this case, we must allocate more space using the system allocator.
+We follow the same guidelines as `typed_arena`, making a single allocation with enough space for many more `T`s (in fact, we actually implement `DropArena` using `typed_arena::Arena`).

+# Areas of Improvement
+This allocator works for zero-sized types, but it is not efficient in this case.
+I plan to address this in the future using conditional types.
+The issue is that keeping a free block list requires pointers.
+However, in theory, when we are dealing with ZSTs, we could just choose not to have a free list at all.

+Much more testing is required to ensure that `DropArena`s are safe.
+I've done some elementary experimentation with Miri, but exhaustive fuzzing and